kaoben2731/MCML_GPU/README.md

 * set n_dr, n_dz in setup file
 * add multiple GPU
 * try to improve performance by increasing the num_step
+* add a preview function to draw the settings.